Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 CompuGeneric
 Math

-#@SECTION: 0..1 aggr This element describes the formula with which the
+0..1 aggr This element describes the formula with which the

 dependencies between the participating objects are deﬁned.